Table of Contents Show

 1.15.
 Rehoboth Beach Bandstand

 The Rehoboth Beach Bandstand is an entertainment center located on Rehoboth Avenue.
-It is known for its open-air venue and has had concerts in the summers since 1963.
+It is known for its open-air venue and has had summer concerts since 1963.
 The best part of the entertaining summer concerts is that they are free entertainment for the Rehoboth Beach visitors.

 Staying true to its entertainment tradition, the Summer Concert Series will offer you more than 40 bands tuning to various genres.
 You can sing and dance along to the tunes of your favorite bands.
 You can join the concerts on Friday, Saturday, and Sunday from mid-June through the Labor Day weekend.